- Why Should You Analyze Gross Margin Variances

 - If you would like a copy of the Excel workbook used in the examples, please use the Contact Us button at the bottom of the page.
 Please feel free to leave comments and likes.

-The Tool Kit is designed to analyze gross profit/margin variances against plan, but you can easily modify the template to perform the same analysis vs. your prior year results too.
+The Tool Kit is designed to analyze gross profit/margin variances against plan, but you can easily modify the template to perform the same analysis vs. prior year results too.
 Very nice!